 Have I missed out on any other hotels worth mentioning in Brescia?
 Let my readers know in the comments below.

 Download this Google Map to keep track of locations for the best Brescia hotels.

 Good To Know

 1) Brescia is an ideal weekend getaway from Berlin.
 If you want to head to Brescia, the easiest way to get there is to fly into Orio al Serio International Airport near Bergamo (5o kilometers away).
-Round trip tickets via Ryanair start at around €40.
-Alternatively, you can also fly into Verona (50 kilometers away) and Milan’s Linate (100 kilometers away) and Malpensa airports (150 kilometers away).
+Round-trip tickets via Ryanair start at around €40.
+Alternatively, you can also fly into Verona (50 kilometers away), Milan’s Linate (100 kilometers away), and Malpensa airports (150 kilometers away).

-2) After arriving into one of the nearby four airports, you’ll need to consider travel time and method of transportation:
+2) After arriving at one of the nearby four airports, you’ll need to consider travel time and method of transportation:

 3) Italy uses the euro, so there’s no need to worry about exchange rates if you’re a European resident.
 While there are plenty of bank machines around and most places will accept card payments, it’s always a good idea to always carry cash on you as well.